volterraedge/terraform-provider-volterra/docs/resources/volterra_external_connector.md

 `psk` - (Required) The IKE pre-shared key (PSK) is required to ensure the IKE peers can authenticate one another within IKE phase 1 negotiation. (`String`).

-`tunnel_eps` - (Required) Configure tunnel parameters, local and remote IP addresses .
+`tunnel_eps` - (Required) Configure tunnel parameters, local and remote IP addresses.
 See [Ipsec Tunnel Parameters Tunnel Eps ](#ipsec-tunnel-parameters-tunnel-eps) below for details.

 `tunnel_mtu` - (Required) The tunnel MTU defines the maximum size of the packet that can be sent through the tunnel without needing to be fragmented (`Int`).